U.S. NAFTA objectives make deal to extend pact remote: Scotiabank

 The report was issued Tuesday, the final day of the fifth set of negotiations in Mexico City.

-The updated objectives, which follow those set by USTR in July, specify that Canada's supply management system for dairy, poultry and egg products is a key target of the Americans and point to technical barriers to U.S. grain and alcohol beverages, which refers to a complaint it made to the World Trade Organization about how U.S. wines are displayed in B.C. grocery stores.
+The updated objectives, which follow those set by the USTR in July, specify that Canada's supply management system for dairy, poultry and egg products is a key target of the Americans and point to technical barriers to U.S. grain and alcohol beverages, which refers to two complaints it made to the World Trade Organization about how U.S. wines are displayed in B.C. grocery stores.

-The U.S. has filed two complaints at the WTO about how U.S. wines are sold in British Columbia.

 On rules of origin for manufactured goods, which has become one of the key sticking points in the NAFTA talks, the Americans now call for rules that "incentivize production in North America as well as specifically in the United States," the bank quoted the objectives as saying.